apondlife/discone/plan/mid.md

 ---

 # bugs/problems
+- materials memory leak
 - flowers spawn from center
 - aspect ratio stretches the game
 - head gets distorted over time by the hair
 - clipping happens on bad normal surfaces
 - jumping in a tight corner (wall & ground) sometimes has no effect (happens in birthplace)
 - flowers on teleport don't work for other players
 - inertia sometimes explodes when character is stuck
 - icecream can stand on the curve of the capsule
 - transition from fixed cameras to character camera has bad rotation in in-between state
 - start camera is only triggered by the last player
 - grip (or something) pulls you over corners weirdly (on the frame collision misses; should it pull you towards the hit point?)
 - clipping happens on regular cubes
 - transfer in a vpipe doesn't work nicely